 I asked my husband for some input into this section, as I find the men of my family incredibly difficult to buy for.
 He said he couldn’t help much as he didn’t even know what he wanted himself.
 Helpful!
 Though he has asked me for some wellies for Christmas.
 I think he’s a little envious of the children and I when we go out in our wellies and he returns with freezing toes! so I have been researching ethical wellies recently.
-These Gumleaf Field boots are the firm favourite of the moment and have some fantastic reviews and are hand made from natural rubber.
+These Gumleaf Field boots are the firm favourite of the moment and have some fantastic reviews and are hand made from natural rubboer.

 Coffee - £24 for a selection of 5

 I’m not sure why this is in the men’s section as I drink coffee (a lot!) and my husband doesn’t…buy hey you could say the same about the PJ’s being in the women’s section (Thought have some great men’s pyjamas too 😊 ).
-EA Coffee (Ethical Additctions) always get it right, and this selection package, a selection of 5 different coffees from their range (you can choose either beans or ground coffee) would make a great gift.
+EA Coffee (Ethical Addictions) always get it right, and this selection package, a selection of 5 different coffees from their range (you can choose either beans or ground coffee) would make a great gift.

 Beer - £28 for 12 bottles